sandialabs/InterSpec/target/android/README.md

       But of course you will have to do this for each Wt library, and architecture (make sure to use the correct ranlib and strip for each architecture though).
       You might also have to run ranlib over the boost libraries.
-  -Open `InterSpec/target/android/InterSpec` in Android Studio, and adjust paths in the gradle build files; I wouldnt be suprisedif you had to adjust the main InterSpec CMakeLists.txt too.
+- Open `InterSpec/target/android/InterSpec` in Android Studio, and adjust paths in the gradle build files; I wouldnt be suprisedif you had to adjust the main InterSpec CMakeLists.txt too.
-  -Update the files such as `data`, `InterSpec_resources`, `resources`, and `example_data` by putting them into a zip file `InterSpec/target/android/InterSpec/app/src/main/assets/interspec-assets.zip` -Good luck building things...
+- Update the files such as `data`, `InterSpec_resources`, `resources`, and `example_data` by putting them into a zip file `InterSpec/target/android/InterSpec/app/src/main/assets/interspec-assets.zip` using `target/android/InterSpec/make_assets.sh`
+- Android Studio tends to be extremely slow and unresponsive (like hours to do an operation - maybe because of the amount of NDK building?), so building and loading to device from the command line tends to be much quicker.
+   - ```bash
+     cd target/android/InterSpec
+     export JAVA_HOME="/path/to/jdk-10.0.2.jdk/Contents/Home/"
+     ./gradlew assembleUniversal
+     ./gradlew installUniversalRelease
+     #or to make iterating a little faster (min of1.5 minutes instead of 5 minutes), use just the ARM release
+     ./gradlew assembleArm7 && ./gradlew installArm7Release
+     ```
+- Good luck building things...